MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 1. What is the difference between `null` and `undefined`?
 1. What are the primitive data types?
 1. How does event bubbling work?
+If you clicked on a p that was nested inside a div that was inside a form, even if the click handler was on the p, it would bubble up to the form, then the div.
-1. How do you avoid event bubbling?
+1. How do you avoid event bubbling? event.stopPropogation();
 ## React:

-1. What is one lifecycle hook that is in every class component?
+1. What is one lifecycle hook that is in every class component? constructor
-1. Name as many lifecycle hooks as you can?
+1. Name as many lifecycle hooks as you can? componentDidMount, componentWillMount, render
     1. Bonus: Name the deprecated hooks.
 1. What is the difference between state and props?

 1. Can you set state more than once?
 1. How does React use the virtual DOM?
 1. What are the pros/cons w/ `css-in-js`?
 1. Why do we typically need to use babel?
 1. When would you use Redux and `this.setState({...})`?
+Redux is needing to restore a specific piece of state - like the selected value in a dropdown on a page.
+Otherwise, setState will do just fine.
 1. What problem(s) does `Redux` solve?
+The problem of state transfer between components.
+One-way data flow.
 1. What is the Context API?
+It passes data through the component tree without having to pass props down manually at every level.
 ## Vue.JS:

 1. Name 2+ lifecycle methods?